Looking for work isn’t easy, but—with the help of a few tips and a solid strategy—updating your lawyer resume doesn’t have to be hard.

 With as much as 85% of jobs filled with the help of networking, when it comes to finding a job, it often really is about who you know.

-Networking is a powerful tool for job hunting, and keeping your networking efforts fresh goes hand in hand with having an effective lawyer resume.
-While you’re updating your resume, it’s the perfect time to update your LinkedIn profile and other social media platforms.
+Networking is a powerful tool in your legal job search, and keeping your networking efforts fresh goes hand in hand with having an effective lawyer resume.
+While you’re updating your resumes, it’s the perfect time to update your LinkedIn profile and other social media platforms.
 And, if you’re thinking of breaking into a new legal practice area, it’s a good idea to turn to your social networks—if you already know someone practicing in that field, it could be valuable (and help give you a leg up) to connect with them.

 Consider starting a solo law firm

-After going through the process of updating your lawyer resume and considering the jobs out there are other law firms, it’s entirely possible that you might not want to pursue the traditional law firm model—you might want to instead opt for a work from home lawyer job, find a way to practice law part time, or even start your own law firm.
+After going through the process of updating your lawyer resume and considering the jobs out there are other law firms, it’s entirely possible that you might not want to keep going on the job search or pursue the traditional law firm model—you might want to instead opt for a work from home lawyer job, become a freelance attorney, find a way to practice law part time, or even start your own law firm.
 With a solo law firm, you get the benefits of owning and running your own business, being a leader, and more control over who your clients are.

 If you think that starting a solo law firm may be a good fit, ask yourself the following questions: